 Natural Resource Education Center

-The Natural Resources Education Center (NREC) in Russell Woods Preserve in Genoa is the only nature center in DeKalb County and provides an environmental education experience for area school children and adults.
+The Natural Resource Education Center (NREC) in Russell Woods Preserve in Genoa is the only nature center in DeKalb County, providing an environmental education experience for area school children and adults.
 It is situated on the scenic south branch of the Kishwaukee River.

 Natural Resource Education Center